breuleux/ovld/README.md

 There are other uses for this feature, e.g. memoization.

-The normal functions may also have a `self`, which works the same as bootstrapping, and you can give an `initial_state` to `@ovld.dispatch` as well.
+The normal functions may also have a `self`, which works the same as bootstrapping.

 ## Postprocess